optimalisatie/exec.js/README.md

 The code is executed in an isolated container with fine grained restriction capabilities, access to DOM and the ability to return functions and objects without serialization or cloning.

 The speed is much better than a WebWorker without blocking UI for some workloads (see [tests](https://github.com/optimalisatie/exec.js/tree/master/tests)).
+The startup latency can be reduced to <1ms compared to ~100ms for a WebWorker.

 Table of contents
 =================